Angkor Wat Sunrise: 6 Tips For Catching an Epic Sunrise

-Okay, now that you know where to go.
-It’s time for our 6 tips for seeing Angkor Wat’s sunrise!
+Okay, so now that you know which entrance to go to and where to stand, it’s time for our 6 tips for seeing Angkor Wat’s sunrise!

-Tip 1: Know What Time the Sunrise Is
+Tip 1: Know The Angkor Wat Sunrise Time

-Guys, the most critical step in seeing the sunrise is knowing what time the sun rises haha, duh, right?!
+Guys, the most critical step in seeing the sunrise over Angkor Wat is knowing what time the sun rises, right?!

 Sunrise is typically around 5:30am (give or take a few minutes).
 However, just to be on the safe side, type in “what time does the sun rise at Angkor Wat” into the lovely google machine and the sunrise for the next day will appear.

-Our tip, get there at least 15 minutes before the time of sunrise if you can swing it.
+Our tip, get there at least 15 to 20 minutes before the time of sunrise if you can swing it.

-Our suggestion, have him meet you outside your accommodation around 4:15/4:30am.
+Our pick up time suggestion is to have the tuk-tuk driver meet you outside your accommodation around 4:15/4:30am.

 Tip 3: Have Your Stuff Ready to Go

 We don’t know about you guys, but we like sleep.
 As in, we’ll take every single second we can get.